StructuralNeurobiologyLab/autodoc/README.md

 - `make_snippets.py`: Contains the `make_snippets` function, which generates code snippets from a file based on the maximum number of lines.
 - `summarize_repo.py`: Contains the `summarize_repo` function, which analyzes a repository and generates a summary using the gptAPI.
 - `clone_source.py`: Contains the `clone_source` function, which clones or copies the source code to the target directory.
-- `insert_docstrings.py`: Contains the `insert_docstrings` function, which inserts docstrings into a Python file at the appropriate locations.
+- `insert_docstrings.py`: Contains the `insert_docstrings` function, which inserts docstrings into a Python file at the appropriate locations after comparing them to the corresponding old docstring.
 - `summarize_file.py`: Contains the `gen_shifted_docstring` and `node_info` functions, which extract the definition and docstring of a class or function from an abstract syntax tree node.
 - `README.md`: The README file for the `autodoc` repository.